 Who are we?

 ESPS is a photographic club catering to the interests of amateur photographers in the eastern suburbs of Melbourne, Victoria.
 We pursue our hobby in a relaxed atmosphere which welcomes all photographers irrespective of their experience levels.
 With a long history in both film and slide photography, the Society is now focussed primarily on digital photography.
 Members come from all walks of life with a generous representation from both genders covering a wide cross-section of age groups.
 Members are encouraged to participate in the running of the Society if they wish, and the atmosphere is relaxed and welcoming.
 Click here here for a summary of our history.

 Where are we?

-Located in Blackburn, Victoria we are easily reached by car, bus or train and we are situated in the local Senior Citizen's hall in Centre Road, Blackburn.
+Located in Blackburn, Victoria we are easily reached by car, bus or train and we are situated in the local Senior Citizen's hall in Central Road, Blackburn.
 For full address and contact details, click here.

 What do we do?

 We engage in a number of activities centred on photography, the primary activity being a competition program where members compete against each other in regular monthly competitions.
 We also compete against other local clubs as a means of honing our skills.
 Competing is not mandatory, and a number of members simply enjoy seeing the work of others and learning from judge's comments.
 We also have a social program, with periodic outings and visits to local places of interest.
 Visits and talks by experienced photographers and occasional practical nights help to expand our knowledge as we strive to improve our overall photographic skills.

 How do I join?